Unified Extensible Firmware Interface (UEFI) pre-boot environments

 Citrix Virtual Apps and Desktops supports Unified Extensible Firmware Interface (UEFI) hardware technology on Hyper-V (Generation 2) and ESX VMs.
 These elements are managed using SCVMM and vCenter respectively and streamed using Citrix Provisioning.
 This functionality enables you to:

-- Stream the server operating system at startup time using gigabit network speeds, so users experience faster startups
+- Stream the server operating system at startup time using Gb network speeds, so users experience faster startups.

-Using a PXE server allows for the simplest topology because the PXE protocol works with multiple architectures.
-The Provisioning Services PXE Server recognizes the architecture flag embedded in the DHCP, then discovers and returns the appropriate bootstrap filename.
-Both legacy BIOS computers and UEFI computers may therefore be located on the same network segment.
+Using a PXE server allows for the simplest topology because the PXE protocol supports multiple architectures.
+The Citrix Provisioning PXE Server recognizes the architecture flag embedded in DHCP, then discovers and returns the appropriate bootstrap file name.
+Both legacy BIOS computers and UEFI computers can therefore be on the same network segment.

 If DHCP option 67 is chosen, there are two topology options:

-- On a single segment, use DHCP reservations to specify the bootstrap filename (option 67) for each and every target device.
-This is feasible for smaller environments but quickly scales out of hand for enterprise environments.
+- On a single segment, use DHCP reservations to specify the bootstrap file name (option 67) for every target device.
+This process is feasible for smaller environments but quickly scales out of hand for enterprise environments.